 We help predict the best times to harvest, provide nutrient analysis, and try out new inputs and products that go past the sales talk and let producers know what really works and why based on unbiased research.

 We serve Minnesota hay and forage growers, livestock producers, commercial hay producers, and agricultural professionals.
-We conduct research on forage production, host the annual Minnesota Forage Days, manage on-farm demonstration plots, conduct varietal trials on a number of different forage crops, and host the Upper Midwest Hay List, a self-serve website showing forage crops available across a four-state area.
+We conduct research on forage production, host the annual Minnesota Forage Days, manage on-farm demonstration plots, conduct varietal trials on a number of different forage crops, and publish the Forage Quarterly, a newsletter that highlights research-based information.